petterastedt/homeday-task/README.md

-## Homeday task
+## Homeday task :house_with_garden:
-* Link to live version of the project can be found here:
+Link to live version of the project can be found here:

 * Created with create react app.
 * 4-step form containing intro screen, form and results components.